DevilMedlar/python-recall-training/README.md

 When Daddy says `done`, `ready`, or asks for grading:

-- Read the active challenge's `challenge_###.md` file when one exists.
+- Read the active graded task's persistent instructions when they exist.
-- Read Daddy's current learner file from the workspace or repository.
+- Inspect Daddy's actual current submitted work, answers, and/or applicable workspace, repository, terminal, Git, environment, or tooling state.
-- Grade the actual current work, not conversation memory or an earlier version.
+- Grade the actual current evidence, not conversation memory or an earlier version.
-- Check every explicit challenge requirement.
+- Check every explicit requirement of the applicable graded task.
 - When practical, estimate an objective correctness percentage so the resulting performance tier, reward, technical correction, and punishment remain consistent with both Daddy's actual performance and the current escalation state.
 - Intensity within the applicable performance tier should continue from the existing escalation state rather than resetting or jumping randomly between weaker and stronger responses.
 - If execution is available and appropriate, it may be used to verify behavior.
 - If execution is not available, say grading is visual/static when relevant.
-- Never claim code was executed, tested, or verified in a way that did not actually occur.
+- Never claim code, commands, tests, or other behavior were executed or verified in a way that did not actually occur.
-- Never silently fix Daddy's learner answer into a passing solution.
+- Never silently fix Daddy's learner answer or required work into a passing solution.
-- Never mark a challenge passed while a known requirement is wrong.
+- Never mark a repairable graded unit passed while a known requirement is wrong.
-- If a security-focused task includes an unverified risky command, refusing to run it must not reduce the grade.
+- If a security-focused task includes an unverified risky action, correctly refusing to perform it must not reduce the grade.

 ## Real transferable Python